latifyildirim/SQL/README.md

 ```
 ##### 10. List the ProductName for all products in the “Classic Cars” product line from the 1950’s.(6)
 ```
+SELECT   ProductName
+FROM "alanparadise/cm"."products"
+WHERE Productline = 'Classic Cars';
 ```
 ##### 11. List the month name and the total number of orders for the month in 2004 in which ClassicModels customers placed the most orders.
 (1)
 ```